Asheville Area Visitor Information - Plus - Weather!

 Sunset times and other wedding planning tools and trivia

-More Weather Tips
+More Weather Tips for the NC Mountains

 July and August are the hottest months -- daytime temps are in the '80s-'90s, with super-high humidity.
 We often have afternoon showers between 3 and 5.
 Tents, fans, and water bottles recommended!